IgniteUI/help-topics/topics/02_Controls/igEditors/08_igTimePicker/00_igTimePicker_Overview.md

 The %%ProductName%%™ `igTimePicker` allows you to have an editor with time-only input and a drop-down with listed hours:minutes values.
 By default, the listed time values are with 30 minutes delta.

-The igTimePicker's input and display format are configurable.
+The `igTimePicker` input and display format are configurable.
 By default, the control uses a 12-hour format.

 Depending on the specified time format (12-hour or 24-hour format), the drop-down list begins with 12:00 AM or 00:00 AM and ends with 11:30 PM or 23:30 PM.